jnicewander/jnicewander.github.io/README.md

 ☐ todo ☑ completed ☒ postponed   <----- Copy and paste to create, modify, and delete todo items

+☐ PRIORITY #1 - Remove navigation from unordered list, use &: selector on nested styles.

 ☐ Replace DIVs with Sections in html, incorporate header for navigation menu ☐ Need a Favicon
 ☐ Swap icon fonts w/ SVG icons for faster load time.